yildiz-online/engine-server/README.md

 ## Requirements

-To build this module, you will need the latest java JDK and Maven.
+To build this module, you will need the latest Java JDK and Maven.

 ## Coding Style and other information